What exactly is meant by the term 'Peak Performance'?

-Today Olympic athletes, performing artists, authors, corporate executives, students and public speakers are training with neurofeedback to develop brain-states that usually take years of disciplined practice and coaching to achieve.
-When we are talking about 100ths of a second separating professional athletes, for example, the single-pointed concentration and expanded perception that is developed through neurofeedback training, while remaining physically relaxed, can mean the difference between winning and losing.
+Today Olympic athletes, performing artists, authors, corporate executives, students and public speakers are training with neurofeedback to give themselves an edge.
+Without the benefit of brain-training, these peak-performance brain-states would normally take years of disciplined practice and coaching to achieve.
+When we are talking about as little as one 100th of a point separating professional athletes, the single-pointed concentration and expanded perception that is developed through neurofeedback — while teaching the body-mind to remain physically relaxed — can mean the difference between winning and losing!

 The BENEFITS of brain-training to improve performance include:

 - a quieter mind where obsessive thoughts just fall away

 - a calm but focused physical presence

 - an outcome that feels effortless

 - increased creativity

 - improved clarity and overall cognition